Core Spec Overview

 - supports emission of tagged events associated with canonical wallets;

-- maintains registries of modules and recognized sub chains.
+- maintains registries of modules and anchors.

 From an integrator’s perspective: